-Students will practice graphing skills and data analysis with a large data set using graphing software.
+- Students will practice graphing skills and data analysis with a large data set using graphing software.

-Students will generate graphs showing how arctic ground squirrels are adapted to the extreme cold and darkness of the arctic winter.
+- Students will generate graphs showing how arctic ground squirrels are adapted to the extreme cold and darkness of the arctic winter.

-Students will examine a sub-set of the annual data to understand how daily circadian rhythms play a role in summer behavior.
+- Students will examine a sub-set of the annual data to understand how daily circadian rhythms play a role in summer behavior.

-Students will compare and contrast the characteristics of male vs. female hibernation behavior and develop hypotheses to explain differences.
+- Students will compare and contrast the characteristics of male vs. female hibernation behavior and develop hypotheses to explain differences.

-This lesson fits well within a biology unit when discussing homeostasis, hibernation, or adapting to the environmental conditions of the earth’s biomes.
+- This lesson fits well within a biology unit when discussing homeostasis, hibernation, or adapting to the environmental conditions of the earth’s biomes.

-Students should be familiar with the process of data collection from arctic ground squirrels from the PolarTREC archives including journals, and videos.
+- Students should be familiar with the process of data collection from arctic ground squirrels from the PolarTREC archives including journals, and videos.
 These resources can be explored by beginning at the Arctic Ground Squirrel Studies Expedition Overview.

+- Advance preparation time needed for this activity will depend on student and instructor familiarity with Google Sheets or Excel.
 If needed, Instructor can demonstrate the following procedure for selecting data, graphing, and then modifying the graph into a final product.